SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 Projects were part of an external import of data, they are no longer available for users.

-### Open Exposition

-The button "open exposition" opens the first page (or "weave") of your exposition.
-This is equivalent to the __preview__ version in the exposition workspace.

 ### Exposition Details Menu

 ![object menu location](images/hamburger_location.png "